 Because all villages are built up against the hills, there is no room for large resorts.
 Lake Como is still home to quaint bed and breakfasts and family-run restaurants, allowing you to experience Italy the way that it should be.

-A road trip around Lake Como (170km) will take you about four hours…but plan to spend the whole day for plenty of stops and views at a leisurely place.
+A road trip around Lake Como (170km) will take you about four hours…but plan to spend the whole day for plenty of stops and views at a leisurely pace.
 The city of Como is one of the best places to go.

 Spend your second day out on the water, either by ferry or by hiring a boat (approximately +/- €60 per hour including gas) dipping into some of the cute towns that frame the lake.
 Bellagio, for example, is a glamorous and romantic village jutting out onto a peninsula worth a few hours of your time.